The Ontological argument: OCR A* grade notes

 • Kant developed that by:

-• In one critique, arguing that existence cannot be a predicate of a thing that necessitates its existence in reality.
+• In his 2nd critique, arguing that existence cannot be a predicate of a thing that necessitates its existence in reality.

-• In another critique, arguing that even if necessity somehow were a predicate, that would not imply actual existence.
+• In his 1st critique, arguing that even if necessary existence somehow were a predicate, that would not imply actual existence.

-• Kant’s objection that existence is not a predicate
+• AO2: Kant’s 2nd critique: existence is not a predicate

-• Kant’s objection that necessity doesn’t imply existence
+• AO2: Kant’s 1st critique: necessity doesn’t imply existence

 • Intro sentence: Here, Kant argues that even if necessary existence could be treated as a predicate, that does not have the implications Anselm thought it did.
 I.e., it cannot show that God actually does exist.